mqtt-tools/mqttwarn/README.md

 ## Outbound messages

-### Basic message forwarding
+### Message forwarding

 To simply forward an incoming MQTT message, you don't need to do anything other than configure the target.
-Add a topic section to your `mqttwarn.ini`, by simply naming it after the topic you wish to have forwarded, and within define a `targets` property.
+Add a topic section to your `mqttwarn.ini`, by simply naming it after the topic you wish to have forwarded, and within define the `targets`.
 The payload of the inbound message will then be forwarded to the defined service plugin, wether it simply says "ON", or contains a large JSON dictionary.

+[office/ups]
+targets = log:debug

+This example shows how to have messages received on the MQTT topic `office/ups`, saved into the `mqttwarn.log` file with a `debug` label.
+This of course assumes that you have configured the log section the way described [above](#the-configxxx-sections).

 But mqttwarn provides several options to create a different outbound message, allowing you for example to make your outbound message more human-readable.